MiroRadenovic/VMExplorerFtpBackup/README.md

 * VMExplorerFtpBackup.py learns which old backups needs to be deleted from ftp servers and which new backups needs to be uploaded.
 * VMExplorerFtpBackup.py deletes and uploads required files
 * VMExplorerFtpBackup.py updates the local backup database called dumpfile.dm
+* run a command to delete the local path that contains virtual machines backups (you can use the -x option)

 HOW TO SETUP VMExplorer
 ----